electroglyph/atheriz/docs/14_api_reference.md

     query (str): The search string to evaluate. recursive (bool): If True (default), descend into nested containers.
-        If False, search only this object's direct contents.
+        If False, search only this object's direct contents. looker (Object | None): The object doing the looking; defaults to self.

 Returns:
     list[Object]: A list of objects matching the query.